 In addition, Steve has represented clients in a number of pro bono matters, including successfully obtaining the vacatur of a client’s attempted murder conviction on appeal.

 Steve has been named by Super Lawyers to its Washington, D.C.
 “Rising Stars” list.
-He graduated magna cum laude from Princeton University’s Woodrow Wilson School of Public and International Affairs and was editor-in-chief of The Daily Princetonian.
-Steve served as an aide in the Office of Management and Budget before attending Yale Law School.
 He clerked for the Hon.
-Pierre N. Leval on the United States Court of Appeals for the Second Circuit.
+Pierre N. Leval on the United States Court of Appeals for the Second Circuit and attended Yale Law School.
+He graduated magna cum laude from Princeton University’s School of Public and International Affairs and was editor-in-chief of The Daily Princetonian.
+Steve served as an aide in the Office of Management and Budget before law school.

 Steve joined Williams & Connolly in 2005 and is a former member of the firm’s Hiring Committee.
 He currently serves on the Board of Trustees of The Daily Princetonian.